wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 This will create a skirt object called 'skirt_obj' with it's own cone-shaped mesh called 'new_skirt_shape', and cone-shaped armature with all the included bones under 'new_skirt_arm'.

 - The cone-shaped bones are intended to be your new skirt's bones for using leveraging MMD-style physics with rigid bodies & joints.
-These skirt bones will be transferred to your model once this whole skirt transfer process is complete.
+These skirt bones will be **transferred** to your model's armature once this whole process is complete.
-- The cone-shaped mesh will have **weight painted pre-applied** to the bones from the cone-shaped armature.
-This cone-shaped mesh needed in order to perform a 'weight paint transfer' from this cone to your model's current skirt mesh to use it's weight painting.
-This skirt will be **deleted** once this whole skirt transfer process is complete as it is only needed for the weight paint transfer to your model.
+- The cone-shaped mesh will have **weight painted pre-applied** to the bones.
+This cone-shaped mesh needed in order to perform a 'weight paint transfer' to your model's skirt mesh.
+This cone-shaped mesh will be **deleted** upon completing this whole process.

 https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/b12906f1-55d1-4aae-8b59-b7e72eca9a5b